Ananym/welcome-to-nexus/misc/gogoon.md

 ## Watersocks Shortcut

 A shortcut was later added to reach Gogoon in a hurry.
-Again travel to Dae shore, then to the southwest corner, where you can find a small boat to Kinung.
+Again travel to Dae shore, then to the southeast corner, where you can find a small boat to Kinung.
 On the east shore of Kinung (88,60) is a captain who will take you to Gogoon instantly if you can supply a green potion (southeast Kugnae alchemist shop) and 10k coins.

 ## Getting home